ibrahemesam/repo-view/README.md

 - it uses official GitHub REST API, it gets files directly from GitHub
 - no problem if repo is larger than 100 MB. you still can preview it
 - it is a single page application
-- it has some extra features eg: downloading repo as zip or tar, dark theme switch, ...
+- it has some extra features eg: dark theme switch, preview pdf, detect internet disconnect...
 </pre>
 <p align="center">
   <img src="https://github.com/ibrahemesam/repo-view/blob/main/matrix-meme.png?raw=true" />